GoldingAustin/mk-gql/examples/3-twitter-clone/README.md

 ## About

-This example is a twttier clone that uses mst-gql.
+This example is a twttier clone that uses @kibeo/mst-gql.

 ## Usage